 Completely reproducible results are not guaranteed across Tensorflow releases or different platforms.
 Furthermore, results need not be reproducible between CPU and GPU executions, even when using identical seeds.

 Because of the current limits of Tensorflow 1.x, we cannot ensure reproducible results on the GPU yet.
-We hope to solve that issue with Tensorflow 2.x support (cf Issue #366).
+This issue is solved in Stable-Baselines3 “PyTorch edition”

 TD3 sometimes fail to have reproducible results for obscure reasons, even when following the previous steps (cf PR #492).
 If you find the reason then please open an issue ;)